Facility Management, Microchipping, Pet Care Basics, Shelter and Rescue Resources

 What is a Microchip

 The only permanent way to identify a pet is through microchipping.
-About the size of a grain of rice, a microchip is painlessly implanted between the pet’s shoulder blades.
+About the size of a grain of rice, a microchip, such as the Buddy ID Mini Chip, is painlessly implanted between the pet’s shoulder blades.
 The chip holds a specific ID number that can then be scanned with a handheld scanner, and the number matched to the owner in a national database.

 The United States Department of Agriculture (USDA) has endorsed the use of microchips to identify American pets and has advocated educating the public about microchip technology as stated in its report to Congress, released in August 2007.
 The report states that “APHIS supports the microchipping of pets” and that it is “very interested in working with microchips manufacturers, humane organizations, veterinarians, and other stakeholders to explore options to increase the effectiveness of microchipping.”